waran14/toolpath_analysis/README.md

 ![Screenshot](https://i.imgur.com/IPPJmSJ.png)

-Extrusion amount Summary (length in raw filament)
+Sample summary and charts for the amount of filament consumed (length in raw filament)

     Outlines:  392.646 mm
     Infill:  411.4081 mm